Origin of the Pilonidal Sinus

 Hair under the skin is the cause!

-There is no doubt that these fistulas in the coccyx region are caused by the body's reaction to hairs that have penetrated into the subcutaneous tissue (subcutis).
+These fistulas in the gluteal fold are caused by the body's reaction to hair that has penetrated the subcutaneous tissue (subcutis).

-A distinction must be made Pilonidal Sinus between acne inversa, which also occurs in this region, and anal fistulas with a starting point in the rectum.
+Similar to a Pilonidal Sinus , fistulas in acne can look inverse and anal fistulas with a starting point in the rectum.

 The "pit" - cause of the pilonidal sinus